Fast convergence rates for dose-response estimation: Doubly-robust estimators

 \subsection{Upper bound on the risk of the linear smoothing-based estimator}

-In this section, we consider a DR-Learner-style estimator (cf. \cite{van2006statistical} and \cite{kennedy2020optimal} for heterogeneous effects of binary treatments).
-The DR-Learning framework proposed and analyzed in \cite{kennedy2020optimal} covers a broad class of second-stage estimators satisfying a stability condition, linear smoothers being one example.
-Here, for simplicity, we consider the case where the second-stage estimator in $\widehat\theta(t)$ is based on localized linear smoothing.
-As discussed in Example \ref{ex:poly}, regressing $\widehat\varphi(Z)$ on $A$ via local polynomial regression represents an archetype of a localized DR-Learner. \cite{kennedy2017nonparametric} propose using generic learners to regress the estimated pseudo-outcome $\widehat\varphi(Z)$ on $A$ but only analyze local linear estimators.
+In this section, we consider a DR-learner based on linear smoothing, focusing on the case where the linear smoother is localized (cf. \cite{van2006statistical} and \cite{kennedy2020optimal} for heterogeneous effects of binary treatments).
+Regressing $\widehat\varphi(Z)$ on $A$ via local polynomial regression represents an archetype of a localized DR-learner. \cite{kennedy2017nonparametric} propose using generic learners to regress the estimated pseudo-outcome $\widehat\varphi(Z)$ on $A$ but only analyze local linear estimators.
 Thus, our next proposition is an extension to their work, in the spirit of analyzing more general linear smoothers.
 Theorem 1 and Proposition 1 in \cite{kennedy2020optimal} yield the following proposition. \begin{proposition} Consider two independent samples, $D^n = (Z_{01}, \ldots, Z_{0n})$ and $Z^n = (Z_1, \ldots, Z_n)$, consisting of $n$ iid copies of some generic observation $Z$ distributed according to $\Pb$.
-Let $U$ denote a generic variable such that $U \subset Z$.
-Let $\theta_0(u) \equiv \E\{f(Z) \mid U = u\}$ and suppose $\fhat(\cdot)$ is constructed using only observations in $D^n$.
+Let $V$ denote a generic variable such that $V \subset Z$.
+Let $\theta_0(v) \equiv \E\{f(Z) \mid V = v\}$ and suppose $\fhat(\cdot)$ is constructed using only observations in $D^n$.
 Consider the following estimator:

-Further suppose that the following regularity conditions hold: \begin{itemize} \item Minimum variance: $\var\{f(Z) \mid U = u\} \geq c > 0$ for all $u \in \mathcal{U}$ and some constant $c$; \item Consistency of nuisance estimators: $\sup_z|\fhat(z) - f(z)| = o_\Pb(1)$; \item Localized weights: $n^{-1}\sum_{i = 1}^n |W_i| \ \leq C$, for some constant $C$, and there exists a neighborhood $N_t$ around $U = t$ such that $W_i(t; U^n) = 0$ if $U_i \not\in N_t$. \end{itemize} Then, letting $\widetilde{\theta}(t) = n^{-1}\sum_{i = 1}^n W_i(t; U^n)f(Z_i)$ denote the oracle estimator:
+Further suppose that the following regularity conditions hold: \begin{itemize} \item Minimum variance: $\var\{f(Z) \mid V = v\} \geq c > 0$ for all $v \in \mathcal{V}$ and some constant $c$; \item Consistency of nuisance estimators: $\sup_z|\fhat(z) - f(z)| = o_\Pb(1)$; \item Localized weights: $n^{-1}\sum_{i = 1}^n |W_i| \ \leq C$, for some constant $C$, and there exists a neighborhood $N_t$ around $V = t$ such that $W_i(t; V^n) = 0$ if $V_i \not\in N_t$. \end{itemize} Then, letting $\widetilde{\theta}_{\text{ls}}(t) = n^{-1}\sum_{i = 1}^n W_i(t; V^n)f(Z_i)$ denote the oracle estimator: